obirimike/Profile-Card/README.md

-# Profile-Card
+# Profile Card

-A responsive profile card I designed
+A simple and elegant profile card designed to display basic user information in a visually appealing format.

+## Features

+- Clean and modern design
+- User avatar
+- Name and short bio
+- Contact information
+- Responsive layout